 Before joining the National Cancer Institute, Hoang was an assistant professor at the Stanford University School of Medicine and medical director of the Stanford Cancer Center Tissue Bank.
 He also established a thoracic oncology laboratory investigating microRNA interactions in mesothelioma.

-Role as Expert Contributor on Asbestos.com
+Dr. Hoang’s Role as an Expert Contributor on Asbestos.com

 Hoang’s extensive experience and expertise with a rare cancer such as mesothelioma make him a perfect fit to review pages and author articles for Asbestos.com.